Protein Treatments (Hair) – Revisited

 Worth it?
 EcoTools Eye Enhancing Duo Set

 Unless you are a beauty minimalist, I feel like makeup brushes, particularly eye brushes, are one thing you can never have too many of.
 I added four more brushes to my collection–the EcoTools Eye Enhancing Duo–in anticipation of the trip I recently took.
 I wanted to pack light; the fewer brushes, the better.
-Retailing at only $5.99 in mass retailers like Wal-Mart and Target, drugstores, Amazon, etc (with coupons readily available – I got mine for $4.99!). it was worth a gamble; even if the EcoTools Eye Enhancing Duo did not blow me away $1.25 per brush is an easy sacrifice for science.
+Retailing at only $5.99 in mass retailers like Wal-Mart and Amazon, drugstores, Amazon, etc (with coupons readily available – I got mine for $4.99!). it was worth a gamble; even if the EcoTools Eye Enhancing Duo did not blow me away $1.25 per brush is an easy sacrifice for science.

 EcoTools Eye Enhancing Duo SetEcoTools Eye Enhancing Duo Set